 What is the Legislation Directory?

-The Legislation Directory is a publicly available index which tracks changes to primary legislation from the pre and post 1922 periods, and to secondary legislation from 1972 onwards, and incompletely before that date.
+The Legislation Directory is a publicly available index which tracks changes to primary legislation from the pre and post 1922 periods, and to all secondary legislation from 1972 onwards, and incompletely before that date.
 The Legislation Directory is no longer published as such on the Irish Statute Book online website, but the relevant tables are linked from each page of the Acts and SIs.

 For example, if you need to find out in what ways the Succession Act 1965 has been amended, you look up 1965, find the Succession Act and click on the button "Commencement, Amendments, SIs made under the Act".
 The amending legislation is hyperlinked so you can quickly check out what the amendment entails.

 The Legislation Directory is a vital source of information for legal professionals and anyone working with legislation to assist them in checking the current version of the law.
 It is the key index in making law accessible to users.
 The ongoing maintenance by the Commission of the Legislation Directory complements the Commission's work on preparation of Revised Acts, which uses the research in the Legislation Directory to produce up to date versions of legislation.